 Military Officials Agreed That No Help Could Have Arrived In Benghazi In Time To Rescue The Victims.
 “Military officials differ on when that telephone conversation took place, but they agree that no help could have arrived in Benghazi in time.
 They put the call somewhere between 5:05 a.m. and 6:30 a.m. local time.
 It would take about 90 minutes to fly from Tripoli to Benghazi.
 The next U.S.-chartered plane to make the trip left at 6:49 a.m., meaning it could have arrived shortly before 9 a.m., nearly four hours after the second, 11-minute battle at the CIA facility ended at about 5:25 a.m.”
 [Associated Press, 7/11/14]

-Rear Admiral Brian Losey, The Special Operations Commander For Africa At The Time Of The Benghazi Attacks, Argued That There Was No Order To Stand Down.”
+Rear Admiral Brian Losey, The Special Operations Commander For Africa At The Time Of The Benghazi Attacks, Argued That There Was No Order To Stand Down.
 “Beyond questions of timing, the testimony of Rear Adm.
 Brian Losey, who was then Special Operations commander for Africa, also challenged the idea the team had the capacity to bolster security in Benghazi.
 Losey said there was ‘never an order to stand down.’
 His instruction to the team ‘was to remain in place and continue to provide security in Tripoli because of the uncertain environment.’”
 [Associated Press, 7/11/14]

 Losey Challenged What The Special Operations Team At The Focus Of The Stand Down Theory Could Have Done To Secure The Benghazi Compound.
 “Losey questioned what the four could have done to aid the situation in Benghazi, where American personnel were preparing to evacuate as soon as possible.”
 [Associated Press, 7/11/14]